RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 #### **IAM Access**
 - Org wants to provide access to another AWS account for its users.
 How?
 	- Create IAM role with access they need and assign to users.

+---
+#### **Amazon ElastiCache for Redis/Memcached**
+- Use to take load off of Relational and NoSQL DBs.
+- Blazing fast, and supports ca